-Ebola hemorrhagic fever (Ebola) is a very contagious illness that is often fatal in humans and nonhuman primates (monkeys, gorillas, and chimpanzees).
+Ebola hemorrhagic fever (also just called Ebola) is a highly contagious illness that is often fatal in humans and nonhuman primates (monkeys, gorillas, and chimpanzees).
 It has appeared sporadically since it was first recognized in 1976.

-The cause of Ebola is an infection with the Ebola virus (see Ebola Pictures).
+The cause of Ebola is an infection with a virus (see Ebola Pictures).
 The virus got its name from a river in the Democratic Republic of the Congo (formerly Zaire) in Africa, where it was first recognized.

 The virus is one of two members of a family of RNA viruses called Filoviridae.
-There are four identified subtypes of Ebola virus.
+There are four identified subtypes.
 Three of the four have caused disease in humans:

 - Ebola-Ivory Coast.

-The fourth Ebola virus subtype, Ebola-Reston, has caused disease in nonhuman primates, but not in humans.
+The fourth virus subtype, Ebola-Reston, has caused disease in nonhuman primates, but not in humans.